Asintotoo/MinestomACR/README.md

 `MinestomACR.init()` can take a `boolean inverse` as parameter.
 If not given, the default value will be "false".
 With `MinestomACR.init(false)` or simple `MinestomACR.init()`, in order for a class to be registered, it must be annotated with `@AutoRegister`.
-With `MinestomACR.init(true)`, all the command classes will be registered without needing to annotate them.
-To NOT register a specific class, simply annotate it with `@DontRegister`.
+With `MinestomACR.init(true)`, all the command classes will be registered without needing to annotate them, but if you want to NOT register a specific class, simply annotate it with `@DontRegister`.

 ## Example Usage